 Candeleros goal is to unify the afro-caribbean sounds as a proof of identity, folklore and modernity.
 William, Fernando, Urko, Sergio, Alex and Andrés come from places where we can listen to rhythms like Cumbia and Son.
 They have mixed these rhythms alongside with percussion sounds and guitars to create a sort of psychedelic ritual.

-During their four years of musical trajectory, Candeleros has performed in differents shows around Europe.
-They have performed in important festivals such as Sonorama Ribera, Trans Musicales de Rennes (France), Sziget Festival (Budapest), BAM Festival (Barcelona), Monkey Week (Sevilla).
+During their seven years of musical trajectory, Candeleros has performed in differents shows around Europe and United States.
+They have performed in important festivals such as Sonorama Ribera, Trans Musicales de Rennes (France), Sziget Festival (Budapest), BAM Festival (Barcelona), SXSW (Austin).

 In addition to all of this, Candeleros music can be found in music platforms such as KEXP radio, FIP Radio, Radio Gladys Palmera and Sofar Sounds Madrid.